Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 	7. https://www.ournetwork.xyz/p/our-network-deep-dive-2
 7. token-based voting (or coin voting)
 	1. ask Xule if this should be added
+8. not employing Signal strategy for privacy messengers
+9. regression to conventional ownership or start-up structure, rather than experimenting with alternative ownership
-8. **Insufficient Tools for Transparency**: There is a noticeable lack of comprehensive tools capable of providing clear, transparent operations within DAOs.
+10. **Insufficient Tools for Transparency**: There is a noticeable lack of comprehensive tools capable of providing clear, transparent operations within DAOs.
 This void hinders both the internal efficiency of DAOs and the public's ability to fully comprehend their mechanisms.

 2. **Lack of Comprehensive DAO Practices Repository** (i.e., weak learning from TIAL): The DAO ecosystem is currently missing a centralized, well-curated repository that documents the spectrum of practices — both exemplary and suboptimal — within various DAOs.
 Such a resource is essential for learning, adaptation, and the avoidance of past pitfalls.